leftCoast/LC_blockFile/README.md

 The blockFile object associates itself to a single file on an SD card.
 A blockFile object is created with a fullpath to a file that it either creates, or has already been created.

-A blockFile object can allocate new block IDs and, using that ID, save blocks of data in its file.
+A blockFile object can allocate new block IDs and, using those IDs, save blocks of data in its file.
 The amount of data blocks that can be allocted is nearly unlimited.
 Your blockFile object stores and manages of all your data blocks in its file.

 To retrieve a block, just pass back the ID for you data, and your blockFile object will return how large that stored block is.
 Then, after you’ve allocated enough memory to hold it, using that same ID you can retrieve your data.